wldnek03/wldnek03.github.io/content/en/project/cosmetics/index.md

 ---
 title: Network Slicing
-summary: Network slicing is a technology that allows multiple virtual networks to be created on a single physical network infrastructure.
-Each slice is tailored to meet the specific needs of different applications or services, providing customized resources, performance levels, and quality of service.
-This approach enhances efficiency, scalability, and flexibility, making it particularly beneficial for 5G networks and diverse use cases like IoT, autonomous vehicles, and enhanced mobile broadband.
+summary: Network slicing enables the creation of multiple virtual networks on a single physical infrastructure, each tailored for specific applications or services.
+This boosts efficiency and flexibility, making it ideal for 5G and diverse use cases like IoT and autonomous vehicles.
 tags:
   - Network
 date: 2022-01-01